Awkward 10 Introvert Problems they won’t Speak of!

 5. Eating Alone

 Eating alone depends largely on the person.
-Some introverts love to be alone while eating and are not shy of going to restaurants alone.
-This is the specie of introverts that is likely to avoid eye contact with you at the lunch time.
+Some introverts love to be alone while eating and are not shy about going to restaurants alone.
+This is the species of introvert that is likely to avoid eye contact with you at lunchtime.
 They need to be alone to devour their food.

-You might also know some people who orders food online, or take away parcel to enjoy eating alone at home comfortably.
+You might also know some people who order food online or take away parcels to enjoy eating alone at home comfortably.

 6. Dancing and Singing

 Introverts do attend parties.
-Only if they absolutely have to and there is no escape.
-You will spot them near the outskirts of the part hall, near the bar or clinging to the person they came with.
+Only if they have to and there is no escape.
+You will spot them near the outskirts of the part hall, near the bar, or clinging to the person they came with.

 And they loathe dancing, in front of a hundred eyes gawking at them.
 Introverts hate it when someone tries to make them move to the beats.
 They get even more uncomfortable if you drag them to the dance floor.

 The same goes for singing.
-Introverts will never sing in a group, let alone singing a solo.
-Those are the people who simply hate a karaoke.
+Introverts will never sing in a group, let alone sing a solo.
+Those are the people who simply hate karaoke.

 P.S : They will dance alone in the comfort of their house in their pajamas, with headphones on.
 They are really good bathroom singers and enjoy car karaoke while driving alone.